Pop quiz! Name the Fort Worth public schools in the top three photos.

 School 3 is R. L. Paschal High School on Forest Park Boulevard.

 Originally the school was to be named “Southwest Junior High School,” and, as this 1935 clip shows, the school we know as “Rosemont Junior High” was to be named “McLean Junior High.”
 But instead the school on Forest Park Boulevard, built concurrently with Rosemont, opened in 1936 as “W. P. McLean Junior High School.”
-Then, in 1954, the McLean school moved to a new building on Stadium Drive, and the building on Forest Park Boulevard became Paschal High School in 1955 when Paschal moved from what is now the Green B. Trimble Tech building on Cannon Street.
+Then, in 1954, the McLean school moved to a new building on Stadium Drive, and the building on Forest Park Boulevard became Paschal High School in 1955 when Paschal moved from what is now the Green B. Trimble Tech building on Cannon Avenue.
 With me so far?
 It’s complicated.

 Now the old McLean Junior High building is surrounded by newer buildings of Paschal High.
 The arrow in the aerial photo points to the gable of the front of the original building (School 3), which now forms a wall of a courtyard behind the entrance of Paschal on Forest Park Boulevard.